schackartk/t-junction_model_replication/src/module/README.md

 Module that contains functions that model the squeezing phase of droplet/bubble formation.

 When using the functions in this module, use consistent units to ensure consistent and accurate outputs.
 We recommend using only SI units (*e.g.* m, L; not µm, mL, *etc.*) to avoid inconsistencies.

+# `tests/`

+The tests directory contains Python files containing the unit tests for the functions defined in the modules.